Akshansh53/Marriage-Assessment/README.md

 Initially we should deploy in into a serverless backend because it is cost effective and when it scaled we use constant server approach

+## Advanced Section
+**Production Risks / Gotchas**

+Some possible risks I noticed:
+Right Now there is a Bug in React Library through which we access server The Developer are on to it but its a risk so keep updated with technologies you use

+No Proper Error Handing

+No Rate Limiting so Burpsuite Attack is Possible

+**Migration Plan**

+1. Start uploading new images to Cloudinary or S3.
+2. Write a simple script to upload existing images to the cloud.
+3. Update database records with new image URLs.
+4. After verification, remove old disk images.

+**Monitoring & Rollback**

+**Monitoring""

+Check Logs upload errors and failures.

+Monitor API response times and upload success rates.

+**Rollback**

+Keep the old logic during deployment.

+If issues occur, switch back to the previous version.

+Restore from database records if needed.